 Whatever your goals are and no matter the challenges you're trying to fix, there is no doubt that aligning your sales initiative to a broader company goal will gain you more buy-in from cross-functional leadership and get you more budget to move the needle.

 Many organizations understand the problem they're trying to solve, but their training initiatives fall flat, typically because they didn't have a road map to correct the problem for the long-term and/or the initiative didn't have the cross-functional alignment needed to make a difference throughout the customer lifecycle.
 You can't shortchange change.
 If you want to change your sales organization, you need a mechanism and discipline that enables lasting results.

 For example, let’s say your company is moving to subscription pricing.
 The goal of this pricing shift is to create recurring revenue that will improve chances for selling the company.
-You could say the goal of your initiative is to enable the sales team to sell the new products (which have subscription pricing) OR you can set the objective is to improve RMR by 15% in the quarter following the kickoff.
-Perhaps the two are the same, but the latter shows how the event directly aligns to company goal of driving RMR.
+You could say the goal of your initiative is to enable the sales team to sell the new products (which have subscription pricing) or you can set the objective is to improve RMR by 15% in the quarter following the kickoff.
+Perhaps the two are the same, but the latter shows how the event directly aligns with your company's goal of driving RMR.
 That goal, stated in that way, is probably something marketing, customer success and product are also driving towards this year.
-Positioning the goals of your initiative in a way that demonstrate value to other departments is a solid first step to increasing project budget.
+Positioning the goals of your initiative in a way that demonstrates value to other departments is a solid first step to increasing your project's budget.